dbtrail

 Parameters

-server_idstringyesUUID of the registered server
+server_idstringCloudUUID of the registered server (required)

 Response